-Variations in the Company's financial results include the impact of changes in foreign currency exchange rates and billing days.
-The Company provides "same billing days and constant currency" revenue growth calculations to remove the impact of these items.
-These calculations show the year-over-year revenue growth rates for the Company's reportable segments on both a reported basis and also on a same day, constant-currency basis for global, U.S. and international operations.
+Variations in the Company's financial results include the impact of changes in foreign currency exchange rates, billing days, and certain intercompany adjustments.
+The Company provides "as adjusted" revenue growth calculations to remove the impact of these items.
+These calculations show the year-over-year revenue growth rates for the Company's reportable segments on both a reported basis and also on an as adjusted basis for global, U.S. and international operations.
 The Company has provided this data because management believes it better reflects the Company's actual revenue growth rates and aids in evaluating revenue trends over time.
-The Company expresses year-over-year revenue changes as calculated percentages using the same number of billing days and constant currency exchange rates.
+The Company expresses year-over-year revenue changes as calculated percentages using the same number of billing days, constant currency exchange rates, and certain intercompany adjustments.

 In order to calculate constant currency revenue growth rates, as reported amounts are retranslated using foreign currency exchange rates from the prior year's comparable period.
 Management then calculates a global, weighted-average number of billing days for each reporting period based upon input from all countries and all lines of business.
-In order to remove the fluctuations caused by comparable periods having different billing days, the Company calculates same billing day revenue growth rates by dividing each comparative period's reported revenues by the calculated number of billing days for that period to arrive at a per billing day amount.
+In order to remove the fluctuations caused by comparable period's neported revenues by the Company calculates same billing days for that period to arrive at a per billing day amount.
 Same billing day growth rates are then calculated based upon the per billing day amounts.
-The term "same billing days and constant currency" means that the impact of different billing days has been removed from the constant currency calculation.
+In order to remove the fluctuations caused by the impact of certain intercompany adjustments, applicable comparative period revenues are reclassified to conform with the current period presentation.
+The term "as adjusted" means that the impact of different billing days, constant currency fluctuations, and certain intercompany adjustments are removed from the revenue growth rate calculation.

 The non-GAAP financial measures provided herein may not provide information that is directly comparable to that provided by other companies in the Company's industry, as other companies may calculate such financial results differently.
 The Company's non-GAAP financial measures are not measurements of financial performance under GAAP, and should not be considered as alternatives to actual revenue growth derived from revenue amounts presented in accordance with GAAP.
 The Company does not consider these non-GAAP financial measures to be a substitute for, or superior to, the information provided by GAAP financial results.
-A reconciliation of the same-day, constant-currency revenue growth rates to the reported revenue growth rates is provided herein.
+A reconciliation of the as adjusted revenue growth rates to the reported revenue growth rates is provided herein.